anjeshnu/qqq-ml-trading/README.md

 ---

-*This project was completed as part of the Certificate in Quantitative Finance (CQF) programme, Module 4.*
+*This project was completed as part of the Certificate in Quantitative Finance (CQF) programme.*